theolepage/ssl-for-slr/README.md

 ## To-Do

+- [ ] Find NaN values, is online eval faster?
+- [ ] AudioAugmentation and cache_features may not work anymore
 - [ ] Reproduce results of SimCLR
     - Possible differences with original SimCLR implem:
+        - [ ] Data augmentation is currently disabled
         - [ ] Thin-ResNet34 implem (SE layer)
         - [ ] Loss implem
-        - [ ] Data augmentation is currently disabled
         - [ ] Channel invariant loss is currently disabled

 - [ ] Experiment with different architectures and VICReg
-- [ ] Explain data preparation / reproduction + cite articles in README
+- [ ] Cite articles in README

 ---